Home

 Writing music and song lyrics is an excellent creative outlet for some people.
 If this is your “thing,” try some of the ideas below to enrich your SoulCollage® experience:

-Choose 2 or more SoulCollage® cards and write a song that shows how their energies work together in your life.
+Choose two or more SoulCollage® cards and write a song that shows how their energies work together in your life.

 Write a song about your life’s Journey.